jngdan/JWS/README.md

 v1.11 - November 2nd, 2024

-Time cycle for tests is more longer from 30 seconds to 1 minute, in order to allow updating of domotic system if takes more time than expected in some cases, specially for MQTT.
+Time cycle for tests is longer from 30 seconds to 1 minute, in order to allow updating of system if takes more time than expected in some cases, especially for MQTT.
 A stop/restart will occur now 5 minutes after an error rises up instead of 2 minutes and half.